Azure/reddog-aks-workshop/docs/cheatsheets/cluster-upgrades-cheatsheet.md

 6. Uprade the user pool Kubernetes version

     **Bonus Tasks:**
-7. Enable Automatic Uprades to the 'patch' channel and set a Planned Maintenance Window (preview) for Saturdays at 1am
+7. Enable Automatic Upgrades to the 'patch' channel and set a Planned Maintenance Window (preview) for Saturdays at 1am

 ### Increase the Red Dog UI deployment replica count to 2